ChengHsiangLu/Final-Project/README.md

 I should reduce my data to a smller size that is easier to manager.

 I don't see a major difference between two group.
-The group I choose should have a larger gap between them, like 30-40 years old to 60-70 years old.
+This is important that the group I choose should have a larger gap, like 30-40 years old to 60-70 years old or mild condition to sever condition.

 ## Deliverable